JJBR13/Justin-Brown-milestone-project-one/README.md

 ### Limited Holiday Options

 *Defining the user that may have limiting factors for their holiday away.
-For example,someone who dislikes flying or leave wanting a domestic holiday.*
+For example, someone who dislikes flying or leave wanting a domestic holiday.*

 * I want a taste of whether this is a holiday I want to go on.
 * Be able to contact support with easily, with concerns or questions that may need answers.